Abdulelah-slais/cybersecurity-ml-threat-detection/README.md

 - Exploits
 - Other unusual network flows

-Some benign traffic was also identified as statistically unusual, demonstrating that anomaly detection can be used to support further security investigation rather than acting as a definitive malicious/benign classifier.
+Some benign traffic was also identified as statistically unusual, demonstrating that anomaly detection can support further security investigation rather than acting as a definitive malicious/benign classifier.

 ---

 ## Feature Analysis

 The project also analysed which network features influenced the classification models.

-Two approaches were used:

 ### SVM Feature Importance